 But, the cognitive symptoms that occur with ailurophobia are characterized by two main elements:

 - They present irrational thoughts.

-- They attribute highly dangerous properties to cats.
+- They attribute hazardous properties to cats.

-First of all, as the definition of phobia itself indicates, the individual must be afraid of cats.
+First of all, as the definition of the phobia itself indicates, the individual must be afraid of cats.

 He will reject invitations to houses where there is a cat as a pet.